http4k/www/src/website/content/ecosystem/http4k/reference/hot_reload/index.md

 Additionally, the `HotReloadServer` class intercepts HTML responses and injects a JavaScript `EventSource` that will automatically reload a page in the browser when the server restarts.

 Note that by default the `HotReloadServer` will listen on port 8000 and uses the `SunHttp` server as it is both lightweight, has no dependencies, and starts incredibly quickly.
+For apps requiring SSE or Websockets, we recommend Jetty as it has the most reliable behaviour.
+Also note that some server implementations do not support hot-reloading correctly due to quirks around the stop/start loop and reloading, but as http4k decouples the HTTP runtime from the application logic, this should not cause an issue for using this functionality.

 #### Example